treeific/3D_Printer/z-stop/README.md

 **:warning: Testing for z-stop mount is not complete, use at your own risk.**

 This allows a z-stop to be mounted on the Switchwire.
 This provides the ability to do nozzle probing, and take take advantage of [auto z calibration](https://github.com/protoloft/klipper_z_calibration).
+I use this in combination with [:arrow_right: nozzle-scrub](/nozzle-scrub/)

 **:warning: Only Enderwire conversions are supported at this time**